Healthdirect Free Australian health advice you can count on.

 How can older people start exercising safely?

 Start gradually to give your body time to adjust to a new exercise routine.
-Try short periods of activity and, over a few weeks, build up to about 30 minutes of physical activity on most days.
-Even a few minutes of activity is beneficial when you’re starting out.
+Begin with short periods of activity and slowly build up to about 30 minutes of physical activity daily.
+Even a few minutes of activity is beneficial when you're starting out.

 If you are experiencing severe chest pain or shortness of breath, call triple zero (000) and ask for an ambulance.